I'm Left, You're Right, She's Gone

 "I'm Left, You're Right, She's Gone" (sometimes called "You're Right, I'm Left, She's Gone") is a song written by Bill Taylor and Stan Kesler, and originally recorded by Elvis Presley for Sun Records.

-Released as a single in April 1955 (with "Baby Let's Play House" on the opposite side), the song made it into the top 10 of U.S. Billboards C&W Best Sellers in Stores chart.
+Released as a single in April 1955 (with "Baby Let's Play House" on the opposite side), the song made it into the top 10 of US Billboards C&W Best Sellers in Stores chart.

 Composition

 The song was written by Bill Taylor and Stan Kesler, members of a Sun Records band called Snearly Ranch Boys.

 Recording

 The commercial (released) version was recorded by Elvis in February–March 1955 at Sun Records' Studio in Memphis.
 The recording features Elvis on acoustic guitar and his regular sidemen Scotty Moore on electric guitar and Bill Black on bass.
 Both are credited on the record's label (as Scotty & Bill).
 Session drummer Jimmie Lott was "brought in" for this recording by Sam Phillips.